Anoobis5/bikesharing/README.md

 According to the [US Census Bureau](https://www.census.gov/quickfacts/fact/table/newyorkcitynewyork,desmoinescityiowa/PST045219) the gender ratios in NYC are similar to those in Des Moines Iowa.
 In July of 2019, Des Moines was comprised of roughly 50.7% female, where NYC was 52.3% female.
 This could indicate that there could be similar trends based on gender demographics alone.
-In New York City, the highest density of Top Starting and Top Ending locations for Citibike trips occur most frequently in mid-town Manhattan.
-The highest density trips also correlate to popular tourist locations; as well as popular hotel locations.
+In New York City, the highest density of Top Starting and Top Ending locations for Citibike trips occur most frequently in mid-town Manhattan, where there are many offices and businesses with commuter employees.
+The highest density trip areas also correlate to popular tourist locations; as well as popular hotel locations.

 ![Location Density](https://user-images.githubusercontent.com/84881187/132614892-7ddec200-ce2b-4178-a132-aa8b09f66bb0.PNG)